harish-shivaram/shilly-jekyll/_books/2023-03-11-wrinkle-in-time.md

 author: Madeleine L'Engle
 date: 2023-03-11
 image: /images/books/3140.jpg
-description:
+description: Not entirely sure which genre to slot this book into, but that's OK, since it would be embarrassing for that genre to count this book in its ilk.
 ---

 It was a dark and stormy night.

-Out of this wild night, a strange visitor comes to the Murry house and beckons Meg, her brother Charles Wallace, and their friend Calvin O'Keefe on a most dangerous and extraordinary adventure—one that will threaten their lives and our universe.
+Out of this wild night, a strange visitor comes to the Murry house and beckons Meg, her brother Charles Wallace, and their friend Calvin O'Keefe on a most dangerous and extraordinary adventure &mdash; one that will threaten their lives and our universe.

 All the characters are flat &mdash; the genius child, the misfit girl, the